pranavsinghal30/agri_supply_cahin/README.md

-# Pharmaceutical supply chain using Hyperledger sawtooth
+# Agricultural supply chain using Hyperledger sawtooth

 ## Description

 The supply chain involves:

- 1. Manufacturer
+ 1. Farmer
-         The manufacturer manufactures the medicine in units, or *batches*, identified by a *batchID*.
-The manufacture now owns the batch.
-The manufacturer can send this batch to a distributor.
+         The manufacturer produces the crops in units, or *batches*, identified by a *batchID*.
+The farmer now owns the batch.
+The farmer can send this batch to a distributor.
  2. Distributor
          The distributor now has the option to either *accept* or *reject* the batch.
-If rejected, ownership doesn't change; the batch remains under the manufacture.
+If rejected, ownership doesn't change; the batch remains under the farmer.
 If the batch is accepted, ownership is transferred to the distributor.
-The distributor can send this batch to a pharmacy.
+The distributor can send this batch to a retailer.
- 3. Pharmacy
+ 3. Retailer
-         The pharmacy has the option to *accept* or *reject* the batch; this is similar to the distributor.
+         The retailer has the option to *accept* or *reject* the batch; this is similar to the distributor.
  4. Admin
-         The admin can add manufacturers, distributors and pharmacies.
+         The admin can add farmer, distributors and retailers.

 ## Details
 1. Navigate into the folder in the terminal.